wlsf82/learning-vuejs/README.md

 It's possible to dynamically add inline styles using `v-bind:style` with a style object or an array of style objects.

 It's also possible to dynamically add classes using `v-bind:class` with a class object or an array of class objects and class name strings.

+The app create during the last three parts of the course is available through the following URL:

 https://ticket-box.s3.eu-central-1.amazonaws.com/index.html